Tavern-Keeper-2308/tavern_keeper_be/README.md

   ```
 4. Query and Mutation requests can be modified to include only desired attribute data in the response.
 5. Query and Mutation request attributes can be ordered designate the order of attributes in the response.
+6. Variables for mutations can be input in any order.

 ### [INSERT-ENDPOINT-NAME-HERE](#INSERT-ENDPOINT-TAG_HERE)